 Spoilers: of course he will, because he’s the title character, which kind of saps the dramatic tension out of an otherwise suitably creepy Exorcist homage.

-- Oathbringer Reread: Chapter One Hundred and Eleven 20 mins ago on
+- Oathbringer Reread: Chapter One Hundred Twenty (Part Two) 1 hour ago on